Battle of Columbus (1865): Battle

 A tremendous clash occurred near the entrance of the upper bridge.
-Confederate John Pemberton was slashed by a sabre.
+Confederate John S. Pemberton was slashed by a sabre.

-The Mott House in Columbus was the location of General James H. Wilson's headquarters.

 Around 10 p.m. the Confederate defenses in Girard collapsed, and they attempted a retreat back across the Chattahoochee River into Georgia.
 At the same time, Winslow's brigade was eager to get across the upper bridge before it too might be set afire by the Confederates.
 Side by side, both Union and Confederate soldiers raced across the bridge to Columbus.
 It was too dark, however, for either to see who was who.
 Though attempts were made to burn the bridge, the Confederates did not want to endanger their own troops.

 General Robert Toombs commanded two cannon on the Georgia side of the upper bridge.
 They were loaded with canister and aimed to bring down those making their way through the covered bridge.
 But, knowing that the soldiers running across the bridge were a mix of Union and Confederates, Toombs held his fire.

 At 11 p.m.
 Wilson made his way across the bridge.
 As he crossed, his horse was shot and later died.
-On the Columbus side of the bridge, Wilson took up headquarters in the house nearest to the bridge: the Mott House (Columbus, Georgia).
+On the Columbus side of the bridge, Wilson took up headquarters in the house nearest to the bridge: the Mott House.
 There on "Mott's Green", Colonel C. A. L. Lamar led a cavalry charge.
 Lamar was killed after refusing to surrender to a dismounted Union cavalryman.
 Lamar was identified by General William Tecumseh Sherman, erroneously, as the last Confederate to die in the Civil War.
 Lamar was previously known for his role in underwriting the illegal voyage of Wanderer, which landed 409 Africans on Jekyll Island outside Brunswick, Georgia in 1858.